liady/ChatGPT-pdf/README.md

 ## How to install it

-To install ChatGPT Assistant, follow these steps:
+To install ChatGPT Export, follow these steps:

 1. Download the latest release of the extension from the [releases page](https://github.com/liady/ChatGPT-pdf/releases) on GitHub.
 2. Unzip the downloaded file to extract the extension files.